 If you’re on the hunt for film industry jobs, you’re not alone.
-Having spent the last decade in Los Angeles, I have seen my fair share of Hollywood hopefuls get chewed up and spit out by the machine.
+I have seen my fair share of Hollywood hopefuls get chewed up and spit out by the machine.
 And it’s obviously much worse in 2020, due to the Covid-19 Pandemic.
 But filmmaking will come back.
 People want movies.
 And movies have to be made to fulfill that need.

 Landing film industry jobs is not tough.
 If you’re willing to put in long hours, ignore your friends and family and grind yourself silly for minimum wage, then I promise there is a job for you.
 The tough part is finding the inner strength to keep pushing forward when everything sucks.